Skip to main content

 This action will be led by the Region of Waterloo and Area Municipalities and their engineering, planning & building divisions with support from local utilities and WR Community Energy.

-WR Community Energy is currently leading a study on region-wide Green Development Standards for new building construction in partnership with the Region of Waterloo and area municipal planning & building services departments.
+WR Community Energy is currently leading a study on region-wide High Performance Development Standards for new building construction in partnership with the Region of Waterloo and area municipal planning & building services departments.

 • Following this study and the identification of measures, such as energy planning, the appropriate processes can be developed for municipal development application review.